bambooforest/IntroDataScience_Spring_2022/1_introduction/README.md

 ## R

 This course assumes you are familiar with the basics of the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language).
 If you are not, please familiarize yourself with the basics.
-There are many out there!
+There are many tutorials out there!
+Here is a free one from [DataCamp](https://www.datacamp.com):

 * https://app.datacamp.com/learn/courses/free-introduction-to-r